Execution set for sole Native American on federal death row

 Mitchell and an accomplice abducted Alyce Slim, 63, and her granddaughter in October 2001 with plans to use Slim’s vehicle in a robbery.
 Prosecutors said the two fatally stabbed Slim and slit the girl’s throat.
 Their beheaded, mutilated bodies were found in a shallow grave on the Navajo Nation.

 Mitchell's attorneys have said he had no history of violence and wasn't the primary aggressor.
-They said they'll continue to pursue avenues for relief from the convictions and death sentence, including a U.S. Supreme Court review.
+They said they'll continue to pursue avenues for relief from the convictions and death sentence.

 U.S. Attorney General William Barr noted Wednesday that courts repeatedly have ruled against Mitchell.